rogerjaffe/community-power/README.md

 The system has three components represented by the three folders display, master, region

-display: Processing program that displays the current hour in the simulation.
+**display**: Processing program that displays the current hour in the simulation.
 The program reads the serial port to receive signals from the master Arduino controller.

-master: Arduino program that simulates the master clock.
+**master**: Arduino program that simulates the master clock.
 Two signals are generated in the program:

 * **SEND_HOUR**: Pulse is generated each time the simulation reaches 00:00 (midnight).
 This is on Arduino pin 13